n0rmand0/sassy-starter/readme.md

 # Sassy Starter

-A Sass boilerplate organized with [SMACSS](https://smacss.com/) and topped with useful scaffold styles and variables.
+A Sass boilerplate organized with [SMACSS](https://smacss.com/), and topped with useful scaffold styles and variables with [BEM](http://getbem.com/introduction/) naming conventions.

 ## Structure
 - **all.scss:** The main entry file.
 All partial imports go here.